Obituary of Priscilla Ann Franklin

 Priscilla is survived by her brother Robert Wendt of Wisconsin, her daughters Karin Clift (Bruce) of California and Stacey Gottlieb (Rick) of Denver, and three grandchildren: Rachel Clift, Joe Gottlieb, and Felix Gottlieb.

-Donations in her honor can be made to any addiction treatment program, mental health program, or opera foundation.To send flowers to the family of Priscilla Franklin, please visit Tribute Store
+Donations in her honor can be made to any addiction treatment program, mental health program, or opera foundation.To send flowers to the family or plant a tree in memory of Priscilla Franklin, please visit Tribute Store